To Dance Is to Matter: A Somatic Therapy Guide to Your Original Embodiment

 When Deep Breathing Doesn’t Calm Anxiety

-If deep breathing or meditation hasn’t helped your anxiety, you’re not alone.
-When the nervous system moves outside its window of tolerance, calming practices can feel impossible.
-This post explores why “just breathe” often doesn’t work during panic, how hyperarousal and hypoarousal shape our responses, and somatic tools that gently bring the body back into regulation.
-Includes a free guide to mapping your window of tolerance and practices for grounding, movement, and bodyfulness.
+If deep breathing or meditation hasn't helped your anxiety, you're not alone.
+When the nervous system moves outside its window of tolerance, calming practices can feel impossible — not because you're doing them wrong, but because your body needs a different starting point.
+This post explores why "just breathe" often doesn't work during hyperarousal and hypoarousal states, and offers somatic tools that gently guide the nervous system back into regulation.
+Includes a free guide to mapping your window of tolerance and body-based practices for grounding, movement, and bodyfulness.

 Are Therapy Buzzwords Making Us Worse at Relationships?